aniasobo/portfolio/notes/week-7-notes.md

 ## Goals:

-- [ ] Build a front-end app in Javascript
+- [x] Build a front-end app in Javascript
-- [ ] Work competently in Javascript
+- [x] Work competently in Javascript
-- [ ] Reason about asynchronous behaviour in Javascript
+- [x] Reason about asynchronous behaviour in Javascript
-- [ ] Write a front-end, single-application app using only pure JS

 ---